-- A. Purpose.
-The purpose of this Section is to advance and protect the public health, safety, welfare, and quality of life by creating regulations for the installation and use of battery energy storage systems, with the following objectives: - 1.
-To provide a regulatory scheme for the designation of properties suitable for the location, construction and operation of battery energy storage systems; - To ensure compatible land uses in the vicinity of the areas affected by battery energy storage systems; and - 3.
-To mitigate the impacts of battery energy storage systems on environmental resources such as important agricultural lands, forests, wildlife and other protected resources.
+- 1. To provide a regulatory scheme for the location, construction and operation of battery energy storage systems consistent with best practices and safety protocols; - 2.
+To ensure compatible land uses in the vicinity of the areas affected by battery energy storage systems and to mitigate any potential impacts on abutting and nearby properties; and - 3.
+To mitigate the impacts of battery energy storage systems on environmental resources such as important agricultural lands, forests, wildlife, wetlands and other protected natural resources.